Summer Credit Session I

 Credits: 3.000 - This course traces the development of Western civilization from the Renaissance to the present.
 Because this period includes the era of European expansion, the course focuses not only on Europe, but also on the reciprocal impact of Europe and the wider world.
 In addition to focusing on historical conditions, there is a great deal of emphasis on relating artistic, literary and musical works to their historical context.
 Pre-Requisites: None.
 Joyce Rodgers, instructor; morning

 MA1311: Mathematical Ideas

 Credits: 3.000 - To promote the development of mathematical thinking, this course exposes the student to specific approaches and strategies for problem solving and study skills as applied to learning math.
 The study of inductive and deductive reasoning, set theory, logic and selected topics in consumer mathematics and number theory are used to illustrate these principles.
 Prerequisites: MA0291 and/or placement test.
-Mary Doherty, instructor; morning
+Doug Lynch, instructor; morning

 NS1701 - Principles of Biology I